Carlsberg Foundation: Relations to Carlsberg Brewery

 In 1887 at the death of J. C. Jacobsen the foundation inherited the remaining shares in Carlsberg Brewery, the testament stated that the foundation shall always at least own 51% of the brewery.
 In May 2007 the Danish Foundation Oversight Authority approved that the interpretation of the rules to mean that the foundation should own at least 25% of the capital assets of the brewery and 51% of the voting shares.
 The shares in Carlsberg are divided into two classes, where the A-class has twenty votes per share and the B-class has two votes per share.

-As of May 2007 the foundation owns 51.3% of the capital and 81.9% voting capacity in Carlsberg.
+As of 31 December 2024 it owned 29.63% of the share capital the Carlsberg Group and controlled 77.25% of the voting power.